 Scroll down to read Which?’s verdict on Bulb Energy, plus where its renewable energy comes from.

 Find out how Bulb Energy compares with other energy firms in our guide to the best and worst energy companies.

 Which? verdict on Bulb Energy

-Cons: Slower than the Big Six firms to respond to live chat in our snapshot investigation
+Cons: Slow to respond on the phone in our snapshot investigation

 Bulb Energy electricity sources